Lieutenant-Colonel Samuel Lacy

 Many years ago Lieutenant-Colonel Samuel Lacy lived in Salkeld Hall in the Eden Valley village of Little Salkeld.
 Having bought the house in 1790 he set about making changes to the surrounding area.

 There is one tale telling how he attempted to blow up the nearby stone circle of Long Meg And Her Sisters.
-The story goes that he was frustrated that the stones prevented the land being ploughed and used for growing crops.
-And the simple solution to this problem was to blow them up!
+The story goes that the Colonel was frustrated that the stones prevented the land being ploughed and used for growing crops.
+And his simple solution to this problem?
+To blow them up!
 This obviously didn’t go to plan as the stones are still there to this day.
 Also, whereas there seems to be some truth to this tale, there seems to be no evidence that this happened while Colonel Lacy was living at Salkeld Hall.

 Another tale, this one certainly true, is about the creation of the caves named after him: Lacy’s Caves.
 The Colonel ordered a servant to dig out some caves in a sandstone cliff that overlooked the River Eden near to Salkeld Hall.
 Who knows why but they ended up being used for entertaining guests – maybe this was actually their original purpose?
 As a finishing touch he allegedly employed someone to live there and act as a hermit.
 This was his idea of great entertainment for his guests.
 The long, dark winter evenings must have flown by in his house!